Jona-Zwetsloot/Somtoday-Mod/README.md

 # Install

-You can install the official release of Somtoday Mod in the extension stores (see links above).
+You can install the official release of Somtoday Mod in the extension stores (see links above) or on Android by installing the APK file found on the [releases tab](https://github.com/Jona-Zwetsloot/Somtoday-Mod/releases).
 You can also modify Somtoday Mod and install it by using one of the methods below.

 <details>
 <summary>Userscript</summary>